fcrozatier/monarch/README.md

 # Monarch

-Monarch is a full-featured type-safe parser combinator library with:
+Monarch is a clean, composable parser combinator library that makes building parsers feel natural and expressive:

+- Clean & readable API
+- Type-safe parsing
-- Precise error messages reports with position
+- Precise error reports with position
+- Support for custom error messages
 - Support for ambiguous grammars
 - Support for context-sensitive grammars
 - Support for left-recursive grammars with [fold](#foldl-and-foldr) and [lazy evaluation](#lazy-evaluation)
-- Full type-safety

-Easily build an error-reporting parser by combining, extending and customizing the provided base parsers and their error messages.
+Easily build error-reporting parsers by combining, extending and customizing the provided base parsers and their error messages.

 ## Table of content